AkshathRaghav/AkshathRaghav.github.io/_projects/boilernet.md

 This project aimed to develop a Network Attached Storage utilizing ESP32 MCUs.
 The aptly-named BoilerNet aims to enable In-Network-compute alongside swappable disks and compute workloads, neatly brought together by a cloud-hosted Dashboard interface.
 There are a few core ideas that form the foundation for this ”cluster” – Low Power Usage, Plug-and-Play Workloads, High Scalability.

-> **The project won the "Senior Design Award" for Spring '25 through the ECE 49022 group.**
+> BoilerNet won the "Senior Design Award" for Spring '25 through Purdue ECE.

 {% include theorem.md